cloudstitch-examples/amazon-affiliate-store/_pages/About.md

 1. Select the products you would like to buy
 2. Open the shopping cart and use the “Checkout” button
 3. You’ll be taken to Amazon.com to confirm your purchase

+Since this is just a demo, we haven’t actually put in our affiliate ID.
+Instead, checking out will take you to the AmazonSmile subdomain, which supports charity.